Lankly/Alg_Finder/README.md

 * Moves can be clockwise or counter-clockwise.
 * The ability to change the size of the cube you're simulating.
 * A log of your most recent moves appears to the right of the cube.
+* A count of how many moves have been made.

 ##Installation
 1. Install any of the requirements that you do not have.